dependency-check/azuredevops/overview.md

 ## GitHub Repository

-The extension maintainers do not monitor the Marketplace Question & Answers. please use the [Azure DevOps Dependency Check](https://github.com/dependency-check/azuredevops) repository for questions, issues, or enhancements.
+The extension maintainers do not monitor the Marketplace Question & Answers.
+Please use the [Azure DevOps Dependency Check](https://github.com/dependency-check/azuredevops) repository for questions, issues, or enhancements.

 ## Installation and Configuration